jsr-io/jsr/frontend/docs/scopes.md

 Scopes on JSR are similar to npm organizations.
 Scopes are prefixed with an `@` symbol.
 Scope names must be between 2 and 20 characters long, and can only contain lowercase letters, numbers, and hyphens.
-They cannot start with an hyphen or digit.
+They cannot start with a hyphen.
 Scope names are globally unique - no two scopes can have the same name.

 You can create a scope at [jsr.io/new](/new).